 - The precursor to melatonin is serotonin, a neurotransmitter that’s derived from the amino acid tryptophan.

-- When it’s light, the production of melatonin decreases.
+- When it’s light, the secretion and production of melatonin decreases.

 - Jet lag, shift work and poor vision can disrupt melatonin cycles.